ProfBird/CS246-CourseMaterials/Labs/Lab6/Assignment6Instructions-UX.md

 Submit your completed work on Moodle:

-- Use the Lab 6A assignment link to submit your site map as a PDF, and the UI diagrams in a second single PDF file
+- Use the Lab 6A assignment to submit your site map as a PDF, and the UI diagrams in a second single PDF file
-- Use the Lab 6B assignment link to submit your report on the UX testing in a PDF or Word document.
+- Use the Lab 6B assignment to submit your report on the UX testing in a PDF or Word document.
-- Use the Lab 6C assignment link to submit your revised site map as a PDF, and the UI diagrams in a second single PDF file
+- Use the Lab 6C assignment to submit your revised site map as a PDF, the revised UI diagrams in a second single PDF, and a PDF or Word document listing the diagrams that have changed.

-- In the online text for each submission, briefly list what each team member contributed to the work.
+In the online text for each submission, briefly list what each team member contributed to the work.